Renitent lines: Introduction

 Now we define {\bf renitent lines} in the following, more general setting and then prove various generalizations of the lemma above.

-\begin{definition} Let $\cM$ be a multiset of $\AG(2,q)$.
-For some integer $\lambda \leq (q-1)/2$ a direction $(d)$ is called {\em $(q-\lambda)$-uniform} if there are at least $(q-\lambda)$ affine lines with slope $d$ meeting $\cM$ in the same number of points modulo $p$.
+\begin{definition} Let $\cT$ be a multiset of $\AG(2,q)$.
+For some integer $\lambda$, a direction $(d)$ is called {\em $(q-\lambda)$-uniform} w.r.t. $\cT$ if there are at least $(q-\lambda)$ affine lines with slope $d$ meeting $\cT$ in the same number of points modulo $p$.
 This number will be called the \emph{typical intersection number} at $(d)$.
-The rest of the lines with direction $(d)$ will be called {\em renitent}.
+The rest of the lines with direction $(d)$ will be called {\em renitent} (w.r.t. $\cT$).

-A {\em sharply} $(q-\lambda)$-uniform direction $(d)$ is a direction incident with {\em exactly} $(q-\lambda)$ affine lines meeting $\cM$ in the same number of points modulo $p$. \end{definition}
+A direction $(d)$ is {\em sharply} $(q-\lambda)$-uniform w.r.t. $\cT$ if it is incident with {\em exactly} $(q-\lambda)$ affine lines meeting $\cT$ in the same number of points modulo $p$. \end{definition}

-In the definition above different directions might have different typical intersection numbers.
-Note that these numbers are uniquely determined for each $(q-\lambda)$-uniform direction because of the assumption $\lambda \leq (q-1)/2$.
+In the definition above, different directions might have different typical intersection numbers.
+In most cases we think about $\lambda$ as a small value (hence the name {\em typical}), however in Theorems \ref{regular} and \ref{gcds}, in the prime case we do not need that $\lambda$ is small.
+When $q$ is non-prime we will usually suppose $\lambda \leq p-1$.
+In this latter case it is rather automatic that the typical intersection numbers are uniquely determined for each $(q-\lambda)$-uniform direction.

+\begin{remark} If $\lambda>(q-1)/2$ then it might happen that for a given $(q-\lambda)$-uniform direction $(d)$ the typical intersection number is not uniquely determined.
+In this case one typical intersection number has to be fixed w.r.t. the direction $(d)$. \end{remark}

-Under some conditions, we are able to prove that the renitent lines are contained in an algebraic envelope of relatively small class (a curve of the dual plane of relatively small degree), as it is in Theorem \ref{regular} below.
+Under some conditions, if a set of $(q-\lambda)$-uniform directions $\cE_{\lambda}$ is of size at most $q$, then we are able to prove that the renitent lines are contained in an algebraic envelope of relatively small class (i.e. a curve of the dual plane of relatively small degree), see Theorem \ref{regular}.
+This result resembles Segre's theorem mentioned above.